 ‘City of Caves’ and ‘Queen of the Midlands’ are two names fondly given to the city of Nottingham, which accurately reflects its hugely diverse nature, rich with cultural heritage and modern day entertainment.
 A city with a fascinating past and an exciting and buzzing present, Nottingham has everything to offer – from high culture, haute couture and widely acclaimed restaurants to the world famous legend of Robin Hood.
 Visitors are spoilt for choice for things to do and see in this number one destination city.
 Whatever you are into, be it art, music or walking, Nottingham is sure to satisfy all tastes, styles and ages.

-Oxford City is located in central southern part of England.
-It is the 52nd largest city in the UK and is one of its fastest growing cities in terms of population.
-This city is known as a university town and also a home of the University of Oxford.
+Oxford City, a bustling cosmopolitan town, located in central southern part of England is the 52nd largest city in the UK and one of the fastest growing cities in terms of population.
+The city is known as a university town and also a home of the University of Oxford.
 Aside from the City Centre, tourists may also visit other several suburbs and neighborhoods within the borders of city of Oxford.
 Things to do in Oxfordshire offer so many choices like cycling, country walks, sailing or even punting.
 Take time to visit and enjoy the city's historical attractions such as the Blenheim Palace, Christ Church college or the Ashmolean Museum.